 This light colored rainbow cake topper is so cuuuute.
-It’s made from modeling clay and is the perfect top to accompany a tiered cake.
+It’s made from modeling clay and is the perfect topper to accompany a tiered baby shower cake.

 This pennant is a great way to jazz up a rainbow baby cake!
-We love that it’s a little unusual but also perfectly follows the theme.
+We love that it’s a little unusual but also perfectly on theme.

 Interested in a unique cake topper for a more boho shower?
 This macrame cake topper is gorgeous, and we can guarantee that it’s not your average rainbow decor.

 If you choose this option, you’ll be sure to have a show-stopping cake topper.
 Its unusual whimsy is sure to please.